In this article

 Many people can resume normal eating within a week.

-It’s best to take a day or two off work after having wisdom teeth removed.
-You’ll need a sick note from your doctor or dentist.1
+It’s best to take a day or two off work after having wisdom teeth removed.1

 In this article